brabbuss/flashcards-starter/README.md

 <details>
   <summary>**Under the Hood**</summary>
 For this project, pre-existing code to make the game playable through the CLI (Command-Line-Interface) was provided.
 Outside of that, students were required to construct the game elements (ES6 Classes) from scratch.
-The game functions with
+The game utilizes five `Classes` and their methods to function: `Card`, `Deck`, `Game`, `Round`, `Turn`
 </details>

 ![Gameplay](https://user-images.githubusercontent.com/66697338/95536463-58913880-09a8-11eb-9daf-bd15439f734a.gif)

 *Flashcards initialization and gameplay*

 ![Final Percentage Correct](https://user-images.githubusercontent.com/66697338/95536471-5c24bf80-09a8-11eb-9f36-e03f719269c0.gif)

 *End game state, displaying percent of correctly answered questions*

 #### Fisher-Yates Shuffle Method